Crestron/CH5ShellUtilitiesCli/src/cli/validate-project-config/README.md

     yarn validate:projectconfig
     npm run validate:projectconfig

-You could use shortcuts as the following:
+You could use shortcut script `imp:l` with yarn and npm commands as the following:
     yarn val:pc
     npm run val:pc

 Options:
     -h, --help,         Help for Validating project-config.json file

 Based on the responses, the output is classified into errors and warnings.
 The project-config.json is validated for the following cases:

 1. Validate project-config.json based on project-config-schema.json
 2. Verify if the pages defined in project-config.json exists in the physical folders.